hetida/hetida-designer/docs/user_guide/attached_metadata.md

 * metadata associated to the metrics / timeseries
     * Examples: name, location
 * metadata associated to individual value dimensions for a multidimensional timeseries
     * A multitsframe typically comes with one column "value" which defines a value dimension of that name for each metric.
-But mutlitsframes support arbitrary columns in addition to the fixed `timestamp` and `metric` columns.
+But multitsframes support arbitrary columns in addition to the fixed `timestamp` and `metric` columns.
 All these additional columns define a value dimension for each metric.
     * Examples: unit, measurement
     * For example you may have two metrics "pressure" and "temperature" in a multitsframe which only has one value column.
 You need to know that for the "pressure" metric the unit associated to the value dimension "value" is "bar" and for the "temperature" metric the unit associated to the value dimension "value" is "°C"
 * metadata associated to each datapoint (pointwise)